 3. Complete Your Surgical Tech Application

-Many schools have rolling admissions, which means you can apply for a program at any time as long as a start date is available.
-Ask the school’s representative to determine if this is applicable.
+Many scrub tech schools have rolling admissions, meaning that you can apply at any time (as long as a start date is available).

-Some surgical tech programs require students to apply in person.
-During your appointment, you’ll need to submit any required admission documents, complete an interview with a school official, and likely take an entrance exam (e.g. Wonderlic SLE).
+Many surgical tech programs require students to submit required documents in-person, as well as complete an interview with a school official and take an entrance exam (e.g. Wonderlic SLE).

-Don’t worry about taking the entrance exam.
-It’s incredibly common for healthcare training programs to require applicants to pass an entrance exam.
-The exam can help schools evaluate an applicant’s general mental competence and ability to meet the school’s educational requirements.
+Don’t worry about taking an entrance exam – it’s incredibly common for healthcare training programs to require this from applicants.
+These exams help schools evaluate whether an applicant has the general competence and ability to meet the school’s educational requirements.

-Schools use this information to determine whether or not the student will successfully complete their curriculum.
+In a nutshell, exams help schools determine whether the student will successfully complete their curriculum.

 4. Wait for Your School’s Decision

-You might be anxious after turning in your application, which is understandable.
-However, most schools typically fast-track their selections meaning you shouldn’t have to wait long.
-In fact, some schools may give you an answer within one to two weeks.
+You might be anxious after turning in your application, but most schools fast-track their selections.
+In fact, some schools may give you an answer within 1-2 weeks!

-There are many factors that go into a school’s decision regarding surgical tech applications.
-These will probably include going over your highest level of completed education, overall GPA, whether or not you have healthcare experience, letters of reference, entrance exam scores, and how well your entrance interview went.
+There are many factors that go into a school’s decision regarding surgical tech applications, (especially since it’s a competitive field).
+These will probably include your highest level of completed education, overall GPA, whether you have healthcare experience, letters of reference, entrance exam scores, and the results of your entrance interview.

-As with any great program, you will receive first-rate instruction on surgical tech duties like adequately preparing operating rooms for surgery, maintaining sterile environments, distributing proper surgical instruments to the surgical team, and much more.
-You will also discover the best methods for preoperative and postoperative care.
+In your program, you’ll receive first-rate instruction on surgical tech duties like adequately preparing operating rooms for surgery, maintaining sterile environments, distributing proper surgical instruments to the surgical team, and much more.
+You will also study basic preoperative and postoperative patient care.

 Remaining aware of all technological changes in your field is important.
-Not only is this a fascinating and ever-changing sector, but extra studying will keep you leaps and bounds ahead of the competition.
+Not only is surgical technology constantly changing, but extra studying will also keep you ahead of the competition.

-After completing classroom and lab hours, students participate in a mandatory clinical internship.
-Expert mentors will assist each student with invaluable, hands-on experience with real surgical team members.
+After completing classroom and lab hours, students will participate in a mandatory clinical internship.
+Expert mentors are paired with each student, providing invaluable, hands-on experience with real surgical team members

-If you live in the New Jersey area, contact AIMS Education’s Surgical Technologist program today!
+If you live in the New Jersey area, speak to a representative about AIMS Education’s Surgical Technologist program!